QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Chasing Trajectory Generation

-Since the camera FOV is $\theta_{f}$, the drone inside $D_{z}(t)$ misses at least one target in the camera image inevitably, and the drone outside of $\mathcal{D}_{z}(t)$ is able to see both targets.
+Since the camera FOV is $\theta_{f}$, the drone inside $\mathcal{D}_{z}(t)$ misses at least one target in the camera image inevitably, and the drone outside of $\mathcal{D}_{z}(t)$ is able to see both targets.

-We define the target visible region considering camera FOV (TVR-F) as a half-space that does not include $\mathcal{D}_{z}(t)$ and is tangential to $\mathcal{D}_{z}(t)$ as shown in Fig. \ref{fig:TVRF}.
-It is represented as follows.
+We define the target visible region considering camera FOV (TVR-F) as a half-space that does not include $\mathcal{D}_{z}(t)$ and is tangential to $\mathcal{D}_{z}(t)$, as shown in Fig. \ref{fig:TVRF}. $\mathcal{V}_{F}(t)$ denotes TVR-F and is represented as follows.